 I am Démie Lecompte.
 Born in Montreal, I grew up in Mont-St-Hilaire, in the Montérégie region of Quebec (Canada).

 I started drawing as soon as I knew how to hold a pencil and I wrote illustrated stories as soon as I could write.
-At the age of nine, I made the serious decision to compose long stories.
-I went to College in visual arts, and afterwards in 3D computer graphics for film and television.
-This is where I learnt the basics of digital painting software such as Photoshop.
+At the age of nine, I made a serious decision to compose long stories.
+I went to College in visual arts, and afterward in 3D computer graphics for film and television.
+This is where I learned the basics of digital painting software such as Photoshop.

 I then went through a difficult and dark period, marked by an important artistic block; a period that lasted about fifteen years.
 So I turned to writing workshops (short stories, novels).
 Later, I became the mother of two wonderful and talented daughters in 2008 and 2012.
 In 2010, I left my workplace for good and stayed home to help my firstborn, who had special needs at the time.

 It’s only from 2014 that I find time for myself and made concrete steps to break the artistic block, with different therapeutic aids.
 I was diagnosed with ADHD in 2015, where I learned how to get a hold of myself.
 In 2016, I started traditional drawing classes.
 After a period of reflection, I chose in 2017 to resume digital painting and take intensive courses over three semesters.
 And finally, in 2019, I took a formation in career management for freelance artists.

 All the steps from 2014 to 2019 were important to understand who I am, what I really want to do, then to develop my artistic approach, and the projects I’m working on now.

 Since 2019, I took back the quill and I’m developing a few new projects, which will merge visual arts and writing.